valkey-io/valkey-doc/docs/manual/keyspace-notifications.md

 ---
-title: "Redis keyspace notifications"
+title: "Valkey keyspace notifications"
 linkTitle: "Keyspace notifications"
 weight: 4
 description: >
-    Monitor changes to Redis keys and values in real time
+    Monitor changes to Valkey keys and values in real time
 aliases:
     - /topics/notifications
 ---

-Keyspace notifications allow clients to subscribe to Pub/Sub channels in order to receive events affecting the Redis data set in some way.
+Keyspace notifications allow clients to subscribe to Pub/Sub channels in order to receive events affecting the Valkey data set in some way.

 Examples of events that can be received are: